 So how was it that Allen Sides and Bill Putnam come together at this key moment?
-Mr. Sides explains, "I needed a console.
-I heard that Bill's factory manager Ray Combs needed to clear some space-much of it occupied by all the old equipment from United/Western Studios".
+Sides explains, "I needed a console.
+I heard that Bill's factory manager Ray Combs needed to clear some space-much of it occupied by all the old tube equipment from United/Western Studios".
 Allen was a runner at United/Western in the late 60's and knew everyone, but had never met Bill.
-"I knew Bill was out of town, so I went to Ray and said, 'How about I give you \$6,000 for all this junk including the trailer in the back with the old Western Studio 1 console in it.'
+"I knew Bill was out of town, so I went to Ray and said, 'How about I give you \$6,000 for all this junk including the trailer in the back with the old Western console in it.'
 He said, 'I'll take it; get this stuff out of here.'"

 "One man's junk is another man's treasure; and in this case, I was able to acquire some old Fairchild limiters, UA tube limiters, Macintosh tube amps, and enough equipment to completely fill my garage studio.
 It was the deal that really put me in business.
 However, there was a slight problem.
 I didn't actually have the 6 grand, so I wrote a check, picked up the stuff, and within six hours had sold enough gear to cover my check."
 When Putnam returned and found that his manager had been snookered into selling all this equipment for \$6,000, he wanted to meet him.
-As Mr. Sides explains, "There was no way to ever anticipate what would take place.
+As Sides explains, "There was no way to ever anticipate what would take place.
 When I walked into Bill's office, he gave me a long, stern look.
-That look eventually turned into a smile, and he proceeded to offer me the exclusive rights to sell all surplus equipment for all his enterprises.
+That look eventually turned into a smile, and he proceeded to offer me a partnership which involved buying out studios all over the United States.
 Bill and I just clicked immediately and we became very good friends and business partners in the following years."